Microsoft Azure Functions

 Azure Functions provides templates to get you started with key scenarios, including the following:

-With Proxies in Azure Function, user can have a >unified API endpoint for all the Azure Functions consumed by external resources.
+With Azure Function Proxies, user can have a >unified API endpoint for all the Azure Functions consumed by external resources.
 It is simple to create a proxy URL by only defining the backend URL and HTTP Method.
 It is also possible to modify the requests and responses of the Proxy.
 The advanced configurations are also available.

 Below is a good read on Azure Function Proxies: